 (McBride, 2022).
-This resistance was deeply connected to the legacy of racial capitalism, enabling systemic disenfranchisement of primarily renter and Latinx communities from decisions regarding their water infrastructure (Ibid.).
+According to McBride (2022), this resistance was deeply connected to the legacy of racial capitalism, enabling systemic disenfranchisement of primarily renter and Latinx communities from decisions regarding their water infrastructure.

 Consequently, unresolved governance disputes, infrastructural neglect, and systemic inequities continued, leaving significant disparities in these communities' water access and service quality.